Particular/docs.particular.net/servicecontrol/servicecontrol-instances/configuration.md

 ---
-title: Configuration Settings
+title: Error Instance Configuration Settings
-summary: Categorized list of ServiceControl configuration settings.
+summary: Categorized list of ServiceControl Error instance configuration settings.
 component: ServiceControl
-reviewed: 2023-11-30
+reviewed: 2024-06-24
+redirects:
+ - servicecontrol/creating-config-file
 ---

 The configuration of a ServiceControl instance can be adjusted via the ServiceControl Management utility or by directly modifying the `ServiceControl.exe.config` file.
 The settings listed are applicable to the `appSettings` section of the configuration file unless otherwise specified.